praveenraj087/praveenraj087/README.md

 ## Hi there 👋, I'm Praveen

-### I try to built websites and make computers learn!
+### I try to built websites and teach computers to do things!

  - ✨ I'm currently working as a Data Science Intern for Society of Health and Medical Technology
  - 👀 My expertice lies in the Image Segmentation, Pattern Recognition and Bio-Medical Image Analysis